 Stay in touch with your clients with informative and engaging emails including newsletters or special offers.
 It is a very inexpensive and unobtrusive contact point for many homeowners, and if you deliver a quality product, you will be rewarded with a reputation boost or better yet, a needy homeowner.

 Don’t hide behind the wheel of your car too busy or overburdened to connect with your customers.
 Make it a priority to reach out once a week to customers and remind them of upcoming events, services you provided that they may not know about, or your paid referral program.

-2. Hyper-local advertising
+2. Hyper-local advertising and similar marketing ideas

 Demographic data is getting so refined, especially through the behavioral analysis offered from Facebook and Google, that you can now target down to a specific buying pattern.
 For years, demographics were based on income, age and sex, but never took behavior into account.
 The path to your specific customer has changed.
 Take advantage of Facebook demographics to boost your special offer or reach a neighbor that fits a very specific customer trait.
 In fact, there have been many clients have more success reaching out to a behavior-based target more than 10 times rather than carpet bomb an entire ZIP code once.
 The game has changed.